Optimal strong approximation for quadratic forms: The delta method

-In this section we cite the basic properties of the smooth function $h(x,y)$ from \cite{Heat}.
 The following lemma shows $h(x,y)$ converges to the delta function rapidly as $x\to0$.
 For the proof we refer the reader to \cite[Lemma 9]{Heat}. \begin{lem} Let $f$ be a smooth function with compact support.
 Then if $x\ll 1$ we have

 \end{lem}